dhoer/chef-memcached_session_manager/README.md

 Documentation below has been trimmed down from the original.
 Please read the complete documentation here: https://code.google.com/p/memcached-session-manager/wiki/SetupAndConfiguration#Overview_over_memcached-session-manager_configuration_attributes

+- `path` (required) - Defaults to name of the resource block.
+Specifies direct path to context.xml file.
 - `className` - Defaults to `de.javakaffee.web.msm.MemcachedBackupSessionManager`.
 - `memcachedNodes` (required) - This attribute must contain all memcached nodes you have running, or the membase bucket uri(s).
 It should be the same for all tomcats.